cloudmesh-community/book/chapters/prg/python/python.md

 Same function can written as Lambda function.
 This function named as multiply is having 2 arguments and returns their multiplication.

-Lambda equivalent for above function would be:
+Lambda equivalent for this function would be:

 ``` python
 multiply = Lambda a, b : a*b